atctwo/bbrx/docs/usage/config.md

 # bbrx configuration
 One of the design goals of bbrx is versatility - the idea is that it can used in multiple different situations, and can be _adapted_ to work best for each one.
 To that end, bbrx is very configurable.
-Much of the program's functionality can be specified using a YAML file called **`config.yml`**.
+Much of the program's functionality can be tweaked using a YAML file called **`config.yml`**.
 This document discusses both how bbrx finds this file, and explains all the configuration properties the file can have.

+The most important thing you can configure are **bindings** - these are basically how bbrx knows what to do when certain input events occur.
+For more info on how bindings work, check out [**Events and Binding**](events.md).

 # Config File Loading Process
 When bbrx boots up, one of the first things it does is search for `config.yml`.
 It searches a couple of places (which take the form of filesystems) with a predefined priority (ie: it checks each place in order until it finds one with which `config.yml` can be read).
 If none of the configured places can be read, or none of them have (a valid) `config.yml`, then the default values provided in [`config.h`](../../bbrx/config.h) and [`config.cpp`](../../bbrx/config.cpp) will be used.